What was D-Day?

 The 3rd Canadian Infantry Division’s D-Day objective was a railway line linking Caen in the east to Bayeux in the west.
 It was codenamed “Oak.”
 Here they would deploy defences and await the expected German counterattack.

-By the evening of June 6th, the Canadians were well on their way to their D-Day objectives, but the invasion was not progressing as quickly in other sectors.
+By the evening of June 6th, the Canadians were well on their way to their D-Day objectives, but the attack was not progressing as quickly in other sectors.
 The Americans at Omaha had a tenuous foothold and the British at Gold had yet to link up with them.
 Meanwhile, a counterattack by 21st Panzer Division made it to the coast between Juno Beach and Sword Beach to the east.

 At approximately 7pm Lieutenant-General Sir Miles Dempsey (commander of the Anglo-Canadian landing forces for D-Day) ordered the Canadians to dig in at “Elm,” their intermediate objective.
 They would continue the advance in the morning.